 One of our most experienced foster parents was kind enough to lead Walker and Buster on their adventure, which would take place on the beautiful grounds of Bartram’s Gardens.
 The day started by the river with “puppuccinos” for both of the boys.

 Since it was Walker’s special day and we weren’t sure what his favorite food would be, he also enjoyed a burger and some chicken nuggets: both were a big hit!

 A second volunteer was also present to make sure there was no shortage of ear scratches.

-Although Walker loved to get outside and go for walks, we knew he would want opportunities to rest, so a picnic blanket was always handy to take a break and enjoy the sights and smells.
+Although Walker loved to get outside and go for walks, we knew he would need opportunities to rest, so a picnic blanket was always handy to take a break and enjoy the sights and smells.

 In addition to their walk along the river, Walker and Buster also enjoyed a leisurely stroll along the manicured grounds of the botanical garden and through the wooded paths of the arboretum.
 The weather was mild, and with the winter season being so quiet, the boys had the grounds almost entirely to themselves.
 When it was time for them to part ways, they were as relaxed and happy as we had seen them.
-We couldn’t have hoped for a more peaceful and quiet day for these gentle friends.
+We couldn’t have hoped for a more peaceful and enjoyable day for these gentle friends.

 Whether you’ve known a pet for two days or two decades, saying goodbye is never easy.
 Those of us who care for animals know that we’ll eventually have our hearts broken, but we do so without hesitation, because we also know that we need them as much as they need us.
 Walker peacefully departed surrounded by the PAWS staff who cared for him, and we took solace knowing that he was no longer in pain, and that we had given him the best day he could have asked for.